mkdocs/mkdocs/docs/user-guide/configuration.md

 ### site_url

 Set the canonical URL of the site.
-This will add a link tag with the canonical URL to the generated HTML header.
+This will add a `link` tag with the `canonical` URL to the `head` section of each HTML page.
+If the 'root' of the MkDocs site will be within a subdirectory of a domain, be sure to include that subdirectory in the setting (`https://example.com/foo/`).

-If the built site will not be behind a server, then you may set the value to an empty string (`''`).
-When set to an empty string, some features of MkDocs may act differently.
-For example, the [use_directory_urls](#use_directory_urls) setting must be set to `false`.
+This setting is also used for `mkdocs serve`: the server will be mounted onto a path taken from the path component of the URL, e.g. `some/page.md` will be served from `http://127.0.0.1:8000/foo/some/page/` to mimick the expected remote layout.

+**default**: `null`

 ### repo_url